 David Diop & Anna Moschovakis: Winners of the 2021 International Booker Prize

-French-Senegalese author David Diop, whose At Night All Blood Is Black has won this year’s International Booker Prize, joins us with translator Anna Moschovakis to discuss their unforgettable short novel.
+French-Senegalese author David Diop, whose At Night All Blood Is Black won the International Booker Prize, joined the 2021 Edinburgh International Book Festival with translator Anna Moschovakis to discuss their unforgettable short novel.
 In a story set in the French trenches of the First World War, Diop conjures up a picture of fresh hell, and takes his lead character into the heart of it.
 The narrator, Alfa Ndiaye, is a Senegalese man fighting as an African legionnaire for the French.
 Traumatised by having watched his friend die an agonising death, Ndiaye responds by turning himself into a killing machine.
 At first, his French superiors are happy for him to ‘play the savage’ but before long his killing strikes fear even into his fellow soldiers’ hearts.
 Diop spent much of his childhood living in Senegal and this novel is grounded in the worldview of Senegal’s Wolof people.
 From within this frame of reference, Diop explores whether the colonial image of African brutality actually begets violence.
 Chaired by Historian of Slavery and Memory of Enslavement and Vice President of the Royal Historical Society, Professor Olivette Otele.